janwilmans/guidelines/guidelines_details.md

 - Prefer `static_cast` or `dynamic_cast` over C-style casts.
   - Construction of explicit native types is allowed (i.e. `foo(double v) { int a(v);`)
   - **Rationale**:
-- Do not use raw pointers for ownership; use smart pointers instead. `std::unique_ptr` has negligible performance overhead compared to raw pointers.
+- Do not use raw pointers for ownership.
+  - **Rationale**: Use RAII objects or smart pointers instead. `std::unique_ptr` has minimal performance overhead and ensures that an object has a single owner.
 - Use `static constexpr` for scoped variables inside implementation files, functions or classes.
+  - **Rationale**: Static constexpr ensures that the variable is constant and has internal linkage, meaning it is limited to the scope in which it is declared.
 - Use `inline constexpr` for globally scoped constants.
+  - **Rationale**: Allows the definition of a constant in a header file without violating the one definition rule (ODR), ensuring that the constant has internal linkage but can still be included in multiple translation units.
-- Prefer enum classes over booleans, rationale: it states the intent clearly at the call site. (https://cppcoach.godbolt.org/z/7eP7vE9G5)
+- Prefer enum classes over booleans, rationale:
+  - **Rationale**: It states the intent clearly at the call site. (https://cppcoach.godbolt.org/z/7eP7vE9G5)
 - Group related variables that are always passed together into structs. (https://cppcoach.godbolt.org/z/vxnxK1sv7)
+  - **Rationale**: Grouping related variables enhances code organization and readability

 ## Exceptions